Control behavior based on device classifications

 Other libraries included on request from /root/js

-objectIncludes are fetched through curl and minified
+JS objectIncludes are fetched through curl and minified

 Need a way to determine device capabilities